 If the local zoning rules permit a tiny house on wheels for your intended use, you'll also need to inquire what safety standards apply to the structure.
 (See Do I Need a Building Permit to Construct a Tiny House in My Backyard?)

 Some of the informational websites relating to tiny houses encourage people to ignore local building codes and zoning ordinances.
 Doing so is risky.
-A cranky neighbor or inquisitive code enforcer may file a complaint or initiate a code enforcement proceeding.
+A cranky neighbor or inquisitive code enforcer could file a complaint or initiate a code enforcement proceeding.
 You could find yourself paying a large fine and removing your tiny house from your property.
 If inclined to forgo the permitting process, talk to an attorney to make sure you fully understand the risks.

 If you haven't already purchased a vacant lot, shop around to find a location that will allow a tiny house.
 From city to city, and county to county, the rules regarding tiny houses vary.

 Last year, we placed a tiny house in our backyard.
 We rent it out occasionally as a vacation rental.
 Last week, we got a letter from the local code enforcement department telling us the tiny house cannot be used as a rental.
 We need the income.
 What do we do?